 In the delivery stage, our RAIN plans the optimal delivery route for our delivery riders.
 In 2020, 100% of our orders were automatically assigned to delivery riders by the system, and over 80% of orders departed our DMWs within 10 minutes after we received the order.
-Each of our delivery riders delivered 50.2 orders a day on average in 2020, higher than the industry average of 41.8 orders per delivery rider per day, according to iResearch.
+Each of our delivery riders delivered 50.2 orders a day on average in 2020, higher than the average of on-demand DMW retail industry, according to iResearch.